Terms of Business

 Our main emergency facilities are located at the hospital, in Allerton, and is staffed by a nurse 24 hours a day 365 days a year.

-There is always at least one vet on site between 8am and 8pm and emergencies arriving without an appointment will be assessed as quickly as possible.
+There is normally at least one vet on site between 8am and 7pm and emergencies arriving without an appointment will be assessed as quickly as possible.
 Where treatment is not medically urgent they will be seen as soon as possible depending on the needs of other patients.

 Nurses are on site 24hours a day to take care of your pets when they stay with us.
-They can be contacted out of hours on 01274 480031 Opt 3.
+They can be contacted out of hours on 01274 480031 Option 3.

 Second opinion and referrals

-We accept second opinions and referrals.
-You will be given a 20 minute appointment with the vet to discuss your case.
+All referrals and second opinions are given a 30 minute appointment with the vet to discuss your case, examine your pet and discuss treatment options.
 These appointments must be booked in advance.